stefansbv/kderc/README.md

 create a so called `reset` `YAML` file.
 This reset file can be used to restore the old configurations.

-A planned feature is to implement the export command.
-This command will generate a custom shell script like the `kdeSetup.sh` from the `linuxTweaks` project.
+Another feature is the export command.
+This command generates a custom shell script like the `kdeSetup.sh` from the `linuxTweaks` project.

-The down side of this approach is a much heavier dependency chain, in this particular case: Perl and a number of required modules (`Moose`, `MooseX::App`, etc.).
+The down side of this project's approach is a much heavier dependency chain, in this particular case: Perl and a number of required modules (`Moose`, `MooseX::App`, etc.).

 Two items in the `kde-font.yml` example configuration file: